Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance

-where $\hat{\tau}_X$ is the value that maximizes Eq.~\eqref{eq:obs_llh}.
+where we integrate the DM and astrophysical differential neutrino fluxes to obtain the expected flux $\Phi_{\mathrm{exp},i}$ within each bin.
+For each of the two bins where there are only upper limits, we take the measured value as 0 with the 68\% upper limit being the standard deviation and treat it as a half Gaussian distribution.
+The test statistic $ \mathrm{TS} = 2\mathrm{ln}[\mathcal{L}\left(\hat{\tau}_X, m_X\right)/\mathcal{L}\left(\tau_X, m_X\right)], $ where $\hat{\tau}_X$ is the value that maximizes Eq.~\eqref{eq:obs_llh}.
 Assuming Wilks's theorem holds, we obtain the 90\% limit on the lifetime for each individual mass by finding the value of $\tau_X$ for which $\mathrm{TS}=2.71$.

 \textbf{\textit{Future Projections}} --- We can also study the detectability of ADM decay at the next-generation neutrino telescopes.
 There is a suite of facilities under construction or proposed for the detection of high-energy astrophysical neutrinos with substantially larger exposure and event statistics.
 Here we focus on IceCube-Gen2, which will extend the current IceCube detector to a volume of 8~$\mathrm{km^3}$~\cite{IceCube-Gen2:2020qha}.
-We will discuss other next-generation experiments in Appendix~\ref{app:projection}.
+We will discuss other next-generation experiments in the Supplementary Material.

-We focus on the partially-contained event selection \cite{IceCube:2021rpz}, which is the selection used for the IceCube GR observation and enlarges the effective area by approximately a factor of 2 in the GR energy window compared to the contained event selection (HESE, \cite{IceCube:2020wum}), which in turn leads to a twofold increase in the event rate over HESE.
-The expected number of (partially) contained events depends on the the detector effective volume and exposure time of the experiment.
-Therefore, the partially-contained event rate at a future neutrino telescope with a instrumental volume $V$ can be scaled from that of IceCube ($\sim 1~\rm{km^3}$ in size) by a factor of $\sim 2\left(V/1~\rm{km^3}\right)$.
-We use the public Monte Carlo (MC) simulation of HESE~\cite{IceCube:2020wum}\footnote{\href{https://github.com/icecube/HESE-7-year-data-release}{https://github.com/icecube/HESE-7-year-data-release}} to compute the latter, which includes reconstruction effects such as energy reconstruction and misidentification, as well as ice and detector systematics.
-Since the HESE MC does not account for Doppler broadening and initial photon radiation, we include these with an appropriate reweighting.
-Details are provided in Appendix. \ref{app:xsec}.
+We focus on the partially contained event selection \cite{IceCube:2021rpz}, which is the selection used for the IceCube GR observation and enlarges the effective area by approximately a factor of 2 in the GR energy window compared to the contained event selection (HESE, \cite{IceCube:2020wum}).
+We build our projection on the expectation that GR events can be identified on an event-wise basis.
+As discussed in Ref.~\cite{Liu:2023lxz}, the dominant hadronic decay channel $W^-\rightarrow$ hadrons and the $W^-\rightarrow \mu^- + \bar{\nu}_\mu$ channel should be differentiable from DIS events from the energy deposition and morphology.